|House Dondarrion of Blackhaven|

 |Founded||Before 1 AC|

 Blackhaven, the castle of these great marcher lords, is located in the Dornish Marches near the Boneway, controlling the pass to Dorne.
 Their sigil is a forked purple lightning bolt on black field speckled with four-pointed stars.
 Their motto is unknown.

 The Dondarrion line was founded when a messenger from the Storm King was ambushed by two Dornishmen while riding on a stormy night.
 An arrow killed his horse and his sword broke when he fell.
 When he thought he was doomed, a bright purple lightning bolt struck the Dornishmen, killing both.
 The man was thus able to deliver his crucial message on time.
 For this, the Storm King raised him to lordship, and he became the first Dondarrion.

-Ser Arlan of Pennytree and Dunk served Lords Caron and Dondarrion when they fought the Vulture King in the Red Mountains three years before the tourney at Ashford Meadow.
+Ser Arlan of Pennytree and Duncan the Tall served Lords Caron and Dondarrion when they fought a Vulture King in the Red Mountains three years before the tourney at Ashford Meadow.
 Lord Dondarrion took eight hundred knights and near four thousand foot in the campaign.
-Dunk later recognized House Dondarrion's purple lightning at Ashford.
-Ser Manfred Dondarrion refused to vouch for Dunk's knighthood, even after Dunk repeated the story of the family's origin and arms as he had heard it in the camp of Manfred's lord father.
+Duncan later recognized House Dondarrion's purple lightning at Ashford.
+Ser Manfred Dondarrion refused to vouch for Duncan's knighthood, even after Duncan repeated the story of the family's origin and arms as he had heard it in the camp of Manfred's lord father.

 A Game of Thrones

 Beric is chosen by Lord Eddard Stark, the Hand of the King, to command the hundred men sent to capture Ser Gregor Clegane and execute him for his crimes.
 However, Beric's company is ambushed by Clegane and Lannister men at the Mummer's Ford.
 Beric and Thoros of Myr lead the survivors in attacking the foraging parties of Tywin Lannister.